Flowpack/prunner/README.md

 ### [prunner-ui](https://github.com/Flowpack/prunner-ui)

-A minimalistic React UI to start and view pipelines, jobs and task details.
+A minimalistic React UI to start and view pipelines, job and task details.

 ### [Flowpack.Prunner](https://github.com/Flowpack/Flowpack.Prunner)

-A Neos/Flow PHP package providing a backend module for the current pipeline state, and a PHP API.
+A Neos/Flow PHP package providing a backend module embedding prunner-ui and a PHP API for interacting with the prunner Rest API.

 ## User Guide